 4. Straw Rocket

-This cool rocket ship craft includes a free printable template that kids can colour in with pencils or crayons for added fun!
+This cool rocket ship craft includes a free printable template that kids can color in with pencils or crayons for added fun!
 Your child should be able to assemble it in no time, and they’ll love playing with their new flying rocket toy!

 Read the full tutorial: Straw Rocket (with Free Printable!)